stphnwlsh/stphnwlsh.github.io/content/_index.md

 ---
 ---

 Hello!
 I'm **Stephen Walsh**, a Husband, Father, Software Engineer, Team Leader and Constant Learner.
 I live in Brisbane, Australia working for [Tigerspike] and spend my days thinking about and solving complex problems.
-Otherwise I'm drinking and trying to balance all of the above.
+Otherwise I'm drinking coffee and trying to balance all of the above.

 Personal Projects are on [Github]